KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 We converted the input XML data into RDF/XML via an XSL transformation followed by SPARQL Update operations for post-processing.
 The resulting data was tested by the CQs implemented in SHACL.
 We automated the data processing and test execution by a script based on Jena command-line tools.^[<https://jena.apache.org/documentation/tools>]
-Given that this is a small knowledge graph of less than 10 thousand RDF triples, we validated it as a whole.
+Given that this is a small knowledge graph of around 10 thousand RDF triples, we validated it as a whole.

 The final step of the proposed method is about refactoring artifacts.
 Our development work proceeded in several iterations guided by continuous feedback from the script for data transformation and validation.